shaloo/docs.arcana/includes/text-snippets/apple_config_steps.md

 **Download the key**.
 It can only be downloaded once.

-!!! an-caution "Apple Key Security"
+!!! an-warning "Apple Key Security"

       Keep the downloaded Apple Key safe.